 If you don’t choose to stay in an Ocean Pool Villa or a Beach Villa with a Pool, Kandima has two resort pools.
 In the center of the island, you’ll find the Breeze Bar, attached to the largest pool in the Maldives, measuring 100 meters.

 On the far end of the island, where the overwater bungalows are located, you’ll find the Beach Club and the second pool with a swim-up bar.
 This pool area felt more “adult” centric, whereas the main pool tends to have more families with children.

 Getting to Kandima, as with any remote island, is a bit of a challenge.
 Every Maldives resort requires that you pay an extra fee for transportation to and from the island.
 Some fees are extraordinarily high.
 Kandima’s fee, we felt, was reasonable.

 Prices are always fluctuating, so we won’t give them here.
 Check the official website for the current prices.
-As an example, prices in February 2018, with full board included, range from $570 USD per night for 2 people in a beach studio to $920 USD per night for 2 people in an ocean pool villa.
-Transfers are not included in these rates.
+As an example, prices in February 2018, with full board included, ranged from $570 USD per night for 2 people in a beach studio to $920 USD per night for 2 people in an ocean pool villa.
+Transfers were not included in these rates.

 Get a discounted quote for travel insurance to protect your trip from things like injuries, theft and cancelations.
 We never travel without protection!